BenBarnes7/benbarnes7.github.io/Untitled-1.md

  Preparation for evaluating a solution includes defining and confirming the expected business, value, and identifying and defining what kind of performance data will be used for evaluation.
 For projects and products, the following can be stated with regard to solution evaluation:

 -
-  - **oo** To identify new or changed requirements, which may lead to solution refinement or new solutions.
+  - To identify new or changed requirements, which may lead to solution refinement or new solutions.
-  - **oo** Can provide input into go/no-go business and technical decisions when releasing an entire solution or a segment of it.
+  - Can provide input into go/no-go business and technical decisions when releasing an entire solution or a segment of it.
-  - **oo** May identify a point of diminishing returns, such as the point where additional value that could be obtained from a solution does not justify the additional effort.
+  - May identify a point of diminishing returns, such as the point where additional value that could be obtained from a solution does not justify the additional effort.
-  - **oo** Can be the basis for follow-up activities
+  - Can be the basis for follow-up activities

 **9.1        EVALUATE SOLUTION PERFORMANCE**